EricPascolo/CHECK/README.md

  - INFO
  - CRITICAL

-**CHECK** run result and error are written as CRITICAL level, partial results and other configuration indformation are written as INFO and developper information are written as DEBUG level.
+**CHECK** run result and error are writed as CRITICAL level, partial results and other configuration indformation are writed as INFO and developper information are writed as DEBUG level.
 The **logtype** field allow to choose where the log is printed:

  - cl : print log on terminal